Cooking My Dreams

 bowl with farro, broccoli and shrimps

-What is Farro and how to use it
+What is Farro and how to cook it

 Spelt - or Farro in Italian - is a variety of wheat although it is mostly considered to be a grain.
 It looks quite like brown rice but it has a more intense and slightly nutty flavour that goes well with almost any ingredient (just like rice).

 You can make farro salads, casseroles or also substitute it to Carnaroli rice to make risotto - which will become "farrotto".
-Although since it contains less gluten it will not become as creamy as the risotto.
+However, since it contains less gluten it will not become as creamy as risotto.

 It's really versatile and really healthy too!
 It's easier to digest and it's rich in fibers.